Kurt Busiek facts for kids

 Notable works

-Kurt Busiek (/ˈbjsɪk/ BYOO-sik; born September 16, 1960) is an American comic book writer.
-His work includes the Marvels limited series, his own series titled Astro City, a four-year run on The Avengers, Thunderbolts and Superman.
+Kurt Busiek (/ˈbjuːsɪk/ BYOO-sik born September 16, 1960) is an American comic book writer.
+His work includes the Marvels limited series, his own series titled Astro City, a four-year run on The Avengers, Thunderbolts, and Superman.

 Early life

-Busiek was born in Boston, Massachusetts.
-He grew up in various towns in the Boston area, including Lexington, where he befriended future comic book creator Scott McCloud.
+Busiek was born in Boston.
+He grew up in various towns in the Boston area, including Lexington where he befriended future comic book creator Scott McCloud.
 Busiek did not read comics as a youngster, as his parents disapproved of them.
-He began to read them regularly around the age of 14, when he picked up a copy of Daredevil #120 (April 1975).
-This was the first part of a continuity-heavy four-part story arc; Busiek was drawn to the copious history and cross-connections with other series.
+He began to regularly read them around the age of 14, when he picked up a copy of Daredevil #120 (April 1975).
+That comic is the first part of a continuity-heavy four-part story arc; he was drawn to the copious history and cross-connections with other series.
 Throughout high school and college, he and McCloud practiced making comics.
-The pair also contributed to comics hobbyist publications like NMP's Comics Feature.
+The pair contributed to comics hobbyist publications like NMP's Comics Feature.

-During this time, Busiek had many letters published in comic book letter columns, and originated the theory that the Phoenix was a separate being who had impersonated Jean Grey, and that therefore Grey had not died — a premise which made its way from freelancer to freelancer, and which was eventually used in the comics.
-Busiek explains, "A couple of years later, after I’d broken in, I attended my first convention as a pro, in Ithaca, New York, and I stayed at Roger Stern's house.
-And we were talking about how much we liked the new X-Men, and he said, 'It's just a pity there's no way to bring Jean Grey back,' and I said, 'Sure there's a way, there's always a way.'"
+During that time, Busiek had many letters published in comic book letter columns and he started the theory that the Phoenix was a separate being who had impersonated Jean Grey, and that therefore Grey had not died—a premise which made its way from freelancer to freelancer, and which was eventually used in the comics.
+Busiek said, "A couple of years later, after I’d broken in, I attended my first convention as a pro, in Ithaca, New York, and I stayed at Roger Stern's house... we were talking about how much we liked the new X-Men, and he said, 'It's just a pity there's no way to bring Jean Grey back'...
+I said, 'Sure there's a way, there's always a way.'"

 Career

 During the last semester of his senior year, Busiek submitted some sample scripts to editor Dick Giordano at DC Comics.
-None of them sold, but they did get him invitations to pitch other material to DC editors, which led to his first professional work, a back-up story in Green Lantern #162 (March 1983).
+None of them sold, but they got him invitations to pitch other material to DC editors, which led to his first professional work, a back-up story in Green Lantern #162 (March 1983).
 After writing four fill-in issues of Power Man and Iron Fist, he was given the series as his first regular assignment.
-Busiek was a fan of the work his predecessor, Mary Jo Duffy, had done on Power Man and Iron Fist, and emulated her lighthearted, humorous approach, not knowing that the editorial staff disapproved of this approach and had taken Duffy off the series because of it.
+He was a fan of the work of his predecessor, Mary Jo Duffy (she wrote Power Man and Iron Fist) and emulated her lighthearted, humorous approach, not knowing that the editorial staff disapproved of that style and had taken Duffy off the series because of it.
 He was fired from the series for the same reasons as Duffy, after only six issues as its regular writer.
 In 1985, he wrote a Red Tornado limited series.

-In April 2022, Busiek was reported among the more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing Special Projects Editor Scott Dunbier, whose profits would be donated to relief efforts for Ukrainian refugees resulting from the February 2022 Russian invasion of Ukraine.
-Busiek and Brent Anderson teamed up to contribute a new Astro City story to the anthology, which will harbor themes relevant to the events in Ukraine.
+In April 2022, Busiek was reported to be one of more than three dozen comics creators who contributed to Operation USA's benefit anthology book, Comics for Ukraine: Sunflower Seeds, a project spearheaded by IDW Publishing special projects editor Scott Dunbier, The profits were donated to relief efforts for Ukrainian refugees from the February 2022 Russian invasion of Ukraine.
+Busiek and Brent Anderson teamed up and contributed a new Astro City story to the anthology, which will harbor themes relevant to the events in Ukraine.

 Awards